50 World-Class Museums:

 Hagia Sophia

-This place has been a church, a mosque, and now a museum (well, mosque again, but you can still visit).
+This place has been a church, a mosque, and now it's a functioning mosque again (but tourists can still visit).
 The thing you can't miss?
 The dome.
 When you walk in and look up at that massive, 1,500-year-old dome with the light streaming through, it's jaw-dropping.
 Then you see the Byzantine mosaics up close, and you realize this building has survived empires rising and falling.

 Early morning before the crowds is essential here.
 By midday, it's chaos.